GeomScale/geomscale.github.io/_pages/about.md

 ## Scientific background, problems and applications

 ![image-left]({{ site.url }}{{ site.baseurl }}/assets/images/boltzmann.png){: .align-left}
-The main computational problem is **sampling** from high-dimensional distributions.
+The main computational problem we study is **sampling** from high-dimensional distributions.
 Sampling  is a fundamental operation that plays a crucial role across sciences including modern machine learning and data science.
-We work on the development of practical algorithms based on sampling for a set of fundamental computational problems such as **convex optimization**, **integration** and **volume computation**.
+To address this problem we develop and implement Markov Chain Monte Carlo sampling methods that scale up to thousands of dimensions.
+We also work on the development of practical algorithms based on sampling for a set of fundamental computational problems such as **convex optimization**, **integration**, **volume computation** and **Bayesian inference**.

-Regarding applications GeomScale project provides efficient geometric algorithms for estimating high-dimensional copulas that are useful in **computational finance**, in particular financial crisis prediction.
+Regarding applications, GeomScale provides efficient geometric modeling and algorithms that are useful in **computational finance**, in particular in financial crisis and anomaly detection, portfolio scoring and portfolio optimization.
 Moreover, GeomScale hosts a software framework for **analysis of metabolic networks** that given a metabolic model generates high-dimensional random sampling of metabolic fluxes that in turn provide an unbiased description of the capabilities of the metabolic network.